The BEST ceiling fans are those that are hidden in plain sight…

 Another example of a ceiling fan done well is in my friend Morgan’s nursery.
 The space hasn’t been completed yet.
 But you can see between the amazing ceiling detail and that fantastic, bold wallpaper, the LAST thing that she wants people to be gawking at is the ceiling fan!

-The fan blends in with the space seamlessly.
+The fan blends in with the room seamlessly.
 She also chooses a relatively modern, simple, basic fan for this space.
 No special design statement made.
 In short, it’s perfect.

 Rule #2 – Avoid the boob/fan combo at ALL COST.